pranshu1921/github-actions-refresher/README.md

 # github-actions-refresher
-this repo. was part of a GitHub Actions refresher course
+this repository was part of a GitHub Actions refresher course